-For the cholesteatoma patients, who have a CT scan and have provided consent to use their CT for anatomical analysis and modeling purposes in the Prospective study of predictive factors in paediatric cholesteatoma, the study number will be recorded on the corresponding CT scan as well.
+Some patients have had a CT scan as a part of their standard medical care.
+We will ask for consent to use that for anatomical analysis and modeling purposes.
 The CT scan will be wiped of all patient identifiable information and only the randomly generated 5-digit code will be used to link the CT scan to the recorded surgical times.